rodri2d2/iTunesTop100/README.md

 The main goal for this version is to create an app to access a remote server that simply show the list on the screen.

 ```
-Actually, the main goal is to apply MVVM architecture correctly,
+Actually, the main goal is:
+- To apply MVVM architecture correctly.
-create a Network layer that is easy to implement and expand it if is needed, also,
+- Create a Network layer that is easy to implement and expand it if is needed.
-create a useful and beautiful user interface based only on code files no NIB or story board at all
+- Create a useful and beautiful user interface based only on code files no NIB or storyboard at all
 ```

 > NOTE: App not finished yet